Cyber Attacks & Recovery

 So what exactly happened to Cyanweb SV5?

 On the 28th on June 2018 I was alerted to a high load on one of our servers SV5.cyanweb.com.au.
 Within 15 minutes I was logged in and investigating the issue.
-At first it appeared to be a standard denial of service attack with a large range of Swiss IP addresses hammering the server with web page requests across a wide range of hosted sites.
+At first it appeared to be a standard denial of service attack with a large range of IP addresses hammering the server with web page requests across a wide range of hosted site domains.

-The fact that there were a lot of IP’s grouped from Switzerland was unusual.
+DDoS attacks are quite normal and usually easily managed as we had been through this many times in the past.
+The fact that I noticed straight away there were a lot of IP’s grouped from Switzerland was unusual.
 I then proceeded to firewall the offending IP’s along with a range of other typical attacking IP’s from Brazil, Vietnam and Russia that appeared also to be involved in the attack.
 Shortly thereafter, I noted that this had not produced the expected result of server loads dropping.

 Investigation of processes showed about 30-40 php FPM processes running that were still loading the server – but a low IP range incoming.
 While digging into these processes I noticed a couple of terminal “screens” open and then a few DD commands popping up – targeting attached backup disk drives.
 That was the beginning of the end as that DD command almost instantly wipes disks.

 This DD command was run on our backup disks that were attached and running at the time of the attack.
 Panic – and I immediately shut down the server.